Ensuring Force Safety in Vision-Guided Robotic Manipulation via Implicit Tactile Calibration: Abstract

 \section{Abstract}

-In dynamic environments, robots often encounter constrained movement trajectories when manipulating objects with specific properties, such as doors.
-Therefore, applying the appropriate force is crucial to prevent damage to both the robots and the objects.
-However, current vision-guided robot state generation methods often falter in this regard, as they lack the integration of tactile perception.
-To tackle this issue, this paper introduces a novel state diffusion framework termed SafeDiff.
-It generates a prospective state sequence from the current robot state and visual context observation while incorporating real-time tactile feedback to refine the sequence.
-As far as we know, this is the first study specifically focused on ensuring force safety in robotic manipulation.
-It significantly enhances the rationality of state planning, and the safe action trajectory is derived from inverse dynamics based on this refined planning.
-In practice, unlike previous approaches that concatenate visual and tactile data to generate future robot state sequences, our method employs tactile data as a calibration signal to adjust the robot's state within the state space implicitly.
-Additionally, we've developed a large-scale simulation dataset called SafeDoorManip50k, offering extensive multimodal data to train and evaluate the proposed method.
-Extensive experiments show that our visual-tactile model substantially mitigates the risk of harmful forces in the door opening, across both simulated and real-world settings.
+In unstructured environments, robotic manipulation tasks involving objects with constrained motion trajectories—such as door opening—often experience discrepancies between the robot's vision-guided end-effector trajectory and the object's constrained motion path.
+Such discrepancies generate unintended harmful forces, which, if exacerbated, may lead to task failure and potential damage to the manipulated objects or the robot itself.
+To address this issue, this paper introduces a novel diffusion framework, termed SafeDiff.
+Unlike conventional methods that sequentially fuse visual and tactile data to predict future robot states, our approach generates a prospective state sequence based on the current robot state and visual context observations, using real-time force feedback as a calibration signal.
+This implicitly adjusts the robot’s state within the state space, enhancing operational success rates and significantly reducing harmful forces during manipulation.
+Additionally, we develop a large-scale simulation dataset named SafeDoorManip50k, offering extensive multimodal data to train and evaluate the proposed method.
+Extensive experiments show that our visual-tactile model substantially mitigates the risk of harmful forces in the door opening task, across both simulated and real-world settings.
+Project page is available at \href{https://i-am-future.github.io/safediff/}{this URL}.